 | Limited generations | Testing a few images or prompt ideas | Not enough for campaign-level testing |

-| Short video duration | Quick social experiments | May be too short for ads, product explainers or landing pages |
+| Short duration | Quick social experiments | May be too short for ads, product explainers or landing pages |

-| Basic prompt control | Simple motion direction | Harder to control camera, product focus, pacing or brand style |
+| Basic prompt control | Simple motion direction | Harder to control camera, product focus, pacing and brand style |

 | Lower resolution exports | Early concept testing | May not be suitable for polished product ads or client work |